Donald Trump Desperate To Get Out Of Testifying In New York Lawsuit After Judge’s Order, ‘Politico’ Reports

 Now, Politico reported on Sunday, Trump and his lawyers are scrambling to figure out a way to defy the judge’s order and keep Trump from testifying.
 Gonzalez ordered that Trump must videotape his testimony under oath prior to the scheduled opening of a trial in the case.
 That gives Trump and his legal team until Thursday, September 26, to get Trump out of his testimony.

-The 2015 protest at which the lawsuit’s plaintiffs claim they were attacked by the Trump security detail — at which the group was protesting the anti-Mexican comments made by Trump in his campaign kickoff speech and in campaign rallies — took place well before Trump won the election and assumed office.
+The 2015 protest at which the lawsuit’s plaintiffs claim they were attacked by the Trump security detail — where the group was protesting the anti-Mexican comments made by Trump in his campaign kickoff speech and in campaign rallies — took place well before Trump won the election and assumed office.
 As Politico noted, in a landmark 1997 decision, the United States Supreme Court ruled that a sitting president must testify if called in legal actions regarding events that occurred before he took office.

 The ruling forced President Bill Clinton to give sworn testimony in a sexual harassment lawsuit brought by Arkansas state worker Paula Jones.